Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a

 Whenever we visit a new city, no matter how much we have read up and researched the area, I always like to find a high point to get a good overall view.
 From there I can get an idea of the general geography and location of the main points of interest.
 Whether it is the Eiffel Tower in Paris or the London Eye, most cities have their own high points.
 Likewise in Prague.
 Seeing the city laid out before you, the tourist maps start to make sense.

 - Zizkov Television Tower

 It was from Vysehrad that we got our first view of Prague.
 The literal translation of Vysehrad is "High Castle".
-The rocky outcrop, located just over 3km southeast of Prague Castle, was the sight of fortified barracks, with evidence of building on the site going back to the 10th century.
-Legend had it that this was the place where Slav tribes first settled in Prague, but this theory has been disproved by archaeological evidence.
+The rocky outcrop, located just over 3km southeast of Prague Castle, was the sight of fortified barracks, with evidence of building on the site going back to the 10th Century.
+Legend has it that this was the place where Slav tribes first settled in Prague, but this theory has been disproved by archaeological evidence.
 From here we were able to see Prague Castle and Mala Strana as well as views away from the city to the south.

 Vysehrad does not feature high on most tourist itineraries, because of its slightly out of town location and time constraints.
 We came here for two reasons.
 Firstly because it was within easy walking distance of our hotel, Holiday Inn Prague Congress Centre.
 Secondly because, having traveled in from the airport across Prague, we were looking for a quiet, relaxing location to slow down and unwind.
 Vysehrad turned out to be just the place.

 Views From Vysehrad

 After entering the fortress area, we headed along paths through the park towards the northwestern edge.
 From here we could see Prague Castle in the distance.
 As we walked further west, we saw the River Vltava with Mala Strana and Hradcany stretching out from the opposite bank.
 Rounding the fortress area, heading southeast we could see the River Vltava and views south of the city.